Ivica Puljak

 Ivica Puljak (born 27 August 1969) is a Croatian politician, particle physicist and professor at University of Split's FESB division.
-He is currently serving as mayor of Split since 2022 and is the president of the Centre political party.
+He served as mayor of Split from 2021 to 2025 and is the president of the Centre political party.

 Life

 Early life and education

 Puljak was born in 1969 in Split, SR Croatia, Yugoslavia.
 His parents are from the Dalmatian Hinterland with his father, Zdravko, being from Zagvozd and mother, Jaka, from Drniš.
 Growing up in Split and attending primary and high school in his hometown, he dreamed of becoming a footballer for the local club, Hajduk.

 Personal life

-Puljak is married to Marijana and they have 2 daughters and one son together.
+Puljak is married to Marijana Rakuljić, the founder of Pametno and a member of Croatian Parliament.
+They have two daughters and a son together.
+He is an atheist.

 Scientific career

-Puljak was one of several physicts who participated in the search for Higgs boson.